jazzfan2/anagrams/README.md

 	-h            Help (this output)
 	-i            Italian
 	-s            Spanish
-	-l MINLENGTH  Show only results with words of at least MINLENGTH -q MAXQTY     Show only results with maximally MAXQTY words -I WORD       Show only results containing WORD
-	-x CHARS      Exclude words with any of these CHARS
+	-l MINLENGTH  Results with words of at least MINLENGTH only -q MAXQTY     Results with maximally MAXQTY words  only -I WORD       Results with WORD only (length not restricted by option -l) -x CHARS      Exclude words with any of these CHARS

 Options can be combined but only one (1) language can be set at the time.